 Loaded salads are my favorite dinner dishes, and there is so much you can do to turn a boring salad into a satiating meal.
 As I’m approaching my 40’s, I know that my body needs more protein to support the brain function, hormone production and so many other important activities, so I try to eat quality plant protein and/or eggs at every meal.

-This kale salad with avocado is a great way to rich your 75 grams protein a day, as it’s packed with greens, beans and a nutritious tahini sauce, all of these being quality amino-acids sources.
+This kale salad with avocado is a great way to reach your 75 grams protein a day, as it’s packed with greens, beans and a nutritious tahini sauce, all of these being quality amino-acids sources.

 CAN YOU EAT RAW KALE IN A SALAD?